2021 Vault Rankings

 Not to Brag, But . . .

 Today, Orrick focuses on serving clients in three sectors: technology and innovation, including life sciences; energy & infrastructure; and finance.
 Its practice is evenly split between transactional and litigation work.
-Orrick’s tech companies group counsels 2,700+ startups (including companies like Pinterest, Stripe, and SoFi), guiding their clients through a successful IPO or acquisition.
+Orrick’s Tech Companies group counsels 2,700-plus startups (including companies like Pinterest, Stripe, and SoFi), guiding their clients through a successful IPO or acquisition.
 The team is on the cutting edge of areas like fintech, blockchain, AI, and autonomous vehicles.